mtanneau/LPBenchmarks/README.md

 1. Install Julia

-2. Install commercial solvers CPLEX, Gurobi and CPLEX
+2. Install commercial solvers CPLEX, Gurobi and Mosek

 3. Instantiate the environment.
 This will download and build open-source solvers Clp, ECOS, GLPK and Tulip.
     ```julia